Mondanzo/node-curseforge/docs/api/curseforge-api.curseforge._constructor_.md

 ## Curseforge.(constructor)

-Constructs a new instance of the `Curseforge` class
+Create a new curseforge client.

 <b>Signature:</b>